sjl/cl-netpbm/docs/01-installation.markdown

 Installation
 ============

-trivial-ppm is compatible with Quicklisp, but not *in* Quicklisp (yet?).
+cl-netpbm is compatible with Quicklisp, but not *in* Quicklisp (yet?).
 You can clone the repository into your [Quicklisp local-projects][local] directory for now.